goldin2008/Note/README.md

 *At least 2 years of experience with Diverse Data

 *Willingness to learn new skills, go out of your comfort zone, and get your hands dirty.

+*Ability to collaborate closely with cross functional teams

+*Ability to quickly prototype new ideas and use creative approaches to solve complex problems

+*Industry experience in Machine Learning, or similar experience

 ```
 Preferred Qualifications
 ```